mrwweb/plans-editor-toolbar/readme.md

 ## Changelog

-### v1.5.0-beta (February 22, 2024)
+### v1.5.0-beta3 (February 25, 2024)

-- Editor now switches to full screen mode when editing on phones
+- New Editor fullscreen mode when editing on phones!
+(Added close button when editor is in fullscreen mode)
+- New button to insert planlove brackets (e.g., "[]")
+- Reordered toolbar buttons to put formatting buttons first
-- "Change Plan" aka save button gets a fun disk icon
+- "Change Plan" button aka save button gets a fun disk icon

 ### v1.4.1 (February 21, 2024)